ivobelitz/temperature_humidity_monitor/README.md

 # Temperature and Humidity Montitor

-This project is used to measure the air temperature and relative humidity values and transmit that to a local network dashboard using MQTT.
-The measurements are also logged and added to a spreadsheet at regular intervals.
+This project allows the users to play games such as Pong and Mafia between each other in the same room.
+Its main goal is to serve as a party game to brighten up the mood.

 ## Software / hardware requirements

-The project uses an ESP32 development board connected to a SHT30 temperature and humidity sensor.
-It also uses Node-RED for the dashboard.
+Each console consists of an ESP32 board connected to a SparkFun Qwiic Micro OLED Breakout Display and Qwiic Joystick.

-## Usage

-After powering on the ESP, start the Node-RED client.
-The UI is available at http://localhost:1880/ui/